Iranian, Venezuelan leaders rebuff U.S., joke about bomb

 U.S. officials from President Barack Obama down have expressed disquiet over Venezuela's close ties with Iran.
 They fear Chavez will weaken the international diplomatic front against Iran and could give Tehran an economic lifeline.

-The United States and its allies believe Iran's nuclear policy is aimed at producing a weapon.
-Iran says it is only for peaceful power generation.
+The United States and its allies accuse Iran of aiming to produce a nuclear weapon.
+Iran says its nuclear program is only for power generation and other peaceful purposes.

-As well as Venezuela, Ahmadinejad plans to visit Nicaragua, Cuba and Ecuador -- a visit that Washington has said shows its "desperation" for friends.
+As well as Venezuela, Ahmadinejad plans to visit Nicaragua, Cuba and Ecuador - a tour that Washington has said shows its "desperation" for friends.

+"You're going to the axis of evil, Ahmadinejad," Chavez joked, referring to allied Latin American countries that have openly confronted the United States.

 ALLIES